andela-milesanmi/DocGenie/README.md

 * Download/Clone this repository.
 * Install the dependencies using npm install.
-* Run npm start to start the application.
+* Run npm start:dev to start the application.
 * To test: run npm test.
 * Fork this repo to your own repository.
 * Create a new branch: git checkout -b new-branch-name.